kiancross/unifed-protocol/Security.md

 3. Verify that the output from step 2 matches the `<base64_sha512_hash>` value from the `Digest` header:
    `Digest: sha-512=<base64_sha512_hash>`.

+## Some Examples

 ## N.B.

 There has been a newly published (November 2020) diverging specification for signing HTTP messages:
 [Signing HTTP Messages](https://www.ietf.org/archive/id/draft-ietf-httpbis-message-signatures-01.html).
 This proposal is based on the predessor specification.

+PKCS #1 is used over PSS to simplify implementation.

+At the moment, a MITM attack could replace the public key at `/fed/key` with another.
+This can be solved either by:
+* enforcing HTTPS (perhaps using our own agreed upon certificate authority);
+* using a X.509 certificiate instead of a public key, which we use our own authority to sign.